cyanidecupcake/fab-moments-handbook/session2.md

 * Your team name, this will be use throughout the project
 * Team members

-Faciliators: Allow five minutes for this to take place.
+Facilitators: Allow five minutes for this to take place.
 Once this information is gathered

 **Project Manager** responsible for keeping the project on task.
 Must make sure all paper materials go into the folder and the HOME is put away at the end of each session.